fischuu/Pipeline-Holoruminant-Meta/README.md

 Enter the required values and paths according to the comments in the file.

 ## config/config.yaml
 Here are the paths to the different configuration files stored, which do not need any adjustments from the user.
-However, currently, also the path to the script folder needs to be given (you need to fill this here).

 In addition, the specs for the resource allocations are provided here.
 The defaults are currently not calibrated and need still some closer evaluation.
 Adjust the values to your needs and names from your hpc (like queue names)